 The Helston Community Interest Company AGM is on Wednesday 26 July, 2.30-4.30 in Room 4 at CAST.
 If any member of the public would like to attend please contact firstname.lastname@example.org no later than 5pm Friday 14 July.

 What we do

-Helston CIC is a not-for-profit company, helping Helston to be a vibrant and forward-thinking place that people are keen to visit and proud to live in.
+Helston CIC is a not-for-profit company, helping to make Helston become a vibrant and forward-thinking place that people are inspired to visit and proud to live in.

-There’s already a great community buzz in Helston – and since 2018 we’ve been finding more ways to help bring everyone together with creative projects including:
+Since 2018 we’ve been finding ways to help bring everyone together with creative projects including:

 - developing the Discover Helston brand to underpin our work

 - publishing and distributing the Discover Helston magazine

 - creating and developing content for the Discover Helston website, Discover Helston Facebook group and Discover Helston Instagram platforms designed to keep residents and visitors informed of the events, places to visit and things to do in town

 - developing a series of Discover Helston Artisan Markets first run in 2020